JoaoPedroPinheiro/java-low-memory-sort/README.md

 Utility to sort large files containing integers separated by newline in a memory restricted environment.

-The central class is the **IntegerInputSorter**, and the most important method is IntegerInputSorter.**sort(Reader input, Writer output)** that receives a Reader pointing to the input to be sorted, and a Writer pointing to the output.
+The central class is the **IntegerInputSorter**.
+The constructor receives a Reader pointing to the input and a Writer pointing to the desired output location.

 ## Implementation details